DanaSender/RCNN_Cell_Detection/README.md

 ![Instance Segmentation Sample](assets/general_cell_detetion.JPG)

 The repository includes:
+* Labeling_Tool -
     * Code for labeling tool.
+* R_CNN -
     * Training code on biological data.
-* Pre-trained weights of MS COCO for transfer learning.
     * Code for detect cells in new images.
+    * Weights of the model trained on my dataset (biological images)
+    * Pre-trained weights of MS COCO for the transfer learning.
     * Source code of Mask R-CNN built on FPN and ResNet101.
+* User_Example -
+    * Demonstration my model on a new given image

 # Labeling Tool
 In my study, I performed immunohistochemistry staining of biopsies taken from human stomachs.
 Therefore, the data